Fear of Ebola's sexual transmission drives abstinence, panic

-MONROVIA/ABIDJAN (Reuters) - Musa Pabai left an Ebola treatment center in Liberia in November, grateful to have survived a disease that has killed nearly 10,000 people across West Africa but fearing he still could pose grave danger the person closest to him.
+MONROVIA/ABIDJAN, Feb 24 (Reuters) - Musa Pabai left an Ebola treatment centre in Liberia in November, grateful to have survived a disease that has killed nearly 10,000 people across West Africa but fearing he still could pose grave danger the person closest to him.

 By Valentine’s Day, nearly three months later, the 23-year-old had not yet returned to Hannah, his girlfriend and mother of his young son.